rust-lang/rust/src/doc/rustdoc/src/how-to-read-rustdoc.md

 or array of bytes, while square brackets `[u8]` will match either one.
 Empty square brackets, `[]`, will match any slice regardless of what it contains.

+Paths are supported as well, you can look for `Vec::new` or `Option::Some` or even `module::module_child::another_child::struct::field`.
+Whitespace characters are considered the same as `::`, so if you write `Vec    new`, it will be considered the same as `Vec::new`.

 ### Shortcuts

 Pressing `S` while focused elsewhere on the page will move focus to the